 I am registered with the UK Council for Psychotherapy, UKCP, as a Psychotherapist in training and am a Senior Student of Core Process Psychotherapy at Karuna Institute in Devon.
-I have a diploma in Relational Psychology from Karuna Institute also.
+I also have a diploma in Relational Psychology from Karuna Institute.

 Why Mindfulness-based psychotherapy?

-Mindfulness-based psychotherapy develops our capacity to be with difficult emotions and increases our ability to change how we react to them.
+Mindfulness-based psychotherapy develops our tolerance and capacity to be with difficult emotions.
+Mindfulness creates the space to change how we react to habitual patterns.
 By developing our awareness we can experience everything life has to offer, rather than feeling fearful or overwhelmed by it.

-In a Mindfulness-based psychotherapy session we talk through material that is relevant to you and I will encourage you to be aware of your experience throughout.
-This awareness deepens your personal connection and helps to form healthy relationships.
+In a Mindfulness-based psychotherapy session, we talk through material that is relevant to you and I will encourage you to be aware of your felt-sense and experience throughout.
+This awareness deepens your personal connection and helps you fortify meaningful relationships and enhance intimacy.